Once your starter is alive and active it only needs to be fed when you want to use it.

 When you read about sourdough and starters, you will see a lot of discussion about starter ‘discard’; this is the name given to the excess of starter that is generated when making a starter, or from the process of feeding it.
 It basically means the extra, and if you do generate more than you need, there are lots of recipes for using it in different ways, including some on my blog.

 I never have any discard because I keep a base amount of starter that is sufficient to feed it when I need it and I know exactly how much to feed it for my uses, so I ever end up with too much.
-Sometimes I feed her more than others to be able make more loaves at once or use starter to make something else, like flatbreads or pancakes, but I only ever keep that 100g or so.
+Sometimes I feed her more than others to be able make more loaves at once or use starter to make something else, like flatbreads or pancakes, but I only ever keep that 100g or less.
 Which is also what my guide for reviving my dried starter is based on, so that you always end up back at the same amount after feeding and using.

 In between uses…